Teddy Stadium

-Teddy Stadium (אצטדיון טדי) is a sports stadium in the Malha neighborhood of Jerusalem.
-Three football teams currently use the stadium: Beitar Jerusalem, Hapoel Jerusalem, and the Israel national football team for select home matches.
+Teddy Stadium (אצטדיון טדי) is a sports stadium in Jerusalem, Israel.
+Two major Israeli football clubs currently use it as their home ground: Beitar Jerusalem and Hapoel Jerusalem.
+The Israel national football team also uses it for select home matches.

-The stadium is named after long-time Jerusalem mayor Teddy Kollek, who was in office during the time of its construction and was one of its prominent advocates.
+The stadium is named after long-time Mayor of Jerusalem Teddy Kollek, who was in office during the time of its initial construction and was one of its prominent advocates.

 History

+The stadium was built in 1990–91 as part of a wider redevelopment project by the Jerusalem Municipality focused on the suburb of Malha, originally a poor area populated by immigrant families, who had repopulated the village in the 1950s after its Palestinian Arab population was displaced in 1948, but later become extensively gentrified.
+The history of the location, the historical village of Maliha (Hebraized as Manakhat which later reverted to Malha), has brought controversy, and the stadium is referred to by Arab-Israelis as "Maliha stadium".
+The redevelopment of the wider area subsequently included the Malha Mall (built 1993) and the Jerusalem Technology Park (built 1996).

 For Beitar, the stadium was a major upgrade after years of playing at the YMCA Stadium, nicknamed "The Sandbox".
 In the first stage, only the west and east sides of the stadium were built, giving it a capacity of 14,500.
 In 1999, work was finished on a north side which contains capacity of 8000 seats.

 The stadium itself is one of the newest in Israel and one of the few that are close to meeting all European standards.
 It is accessible to the disabled, has modern bathrooms, and has ample concession stands, a combination that is very difficult to find in many Israeli stadiums.
 The stadium has 5,000 parking spots on its premises, and is connected to the Malha Mall and its parking facilities by a pedestrian bridge.

 The stadium is located at the Begin Expressway and just past the Malha Train Station, which ensures convenient road and rail access to the rest of Israel.

 With stands close to the pitch and excellent acoustics, Teddy Stadium has hosted several Israel national football team matches, the Maccabiah Games opening ceremony, and other public events.

-A south side stand was completed on June 3, 2013, increasing seating capacity to 31,733.
+A south side stand was completed on 3 June 2013, increasing seating capacity to 31,733.